 The MateBook X Pro's speakers have a pretty awful distortion at around 511Hz.
 Both my unit and another at a Huawei store have this problem, so it's most likely a design flaw instead of a defective unit.
 The cause appears to be the bottom of the speaker enclosure vibrating against the laptop's unibody shell, and the speaker's screws vibrating as well.

-Moreover, I also put a thin strip of sponge under the speaker to separate the resonating components.
+Put a thin strip of sponge or similar soft material under the speaker to separate the resonating components.

 Per my ear, this mod successfully eliminated the distortion except at absurdly high volumes.